Woman attacked with hammer, set on fire in UWS apartment: source

-UPPER WEST SIDE, Manhattan — A woman was attacked with a hammer then set on fire inside an Upper West Side apartment Tuesday, officials and police sources said.
+UPPER WEST SIDE, Manhattan — A woman was attacked with a hammer then set on fire and left for dead inside an Upper West Side apartment Tuesday, officials and police sources said.

 Officers responded just after 12 p.m. to a call of arson at an apartment building located at 825 Columbus Ave., police said.

-When they arrived, officers found a 27-year-old woman with injuries consistent with being burned, police said.
+When they arrived, officers found a 32-year-old woman with injuries consistent with being burned, police said.
 She was taken to a hospital in critical condition.

 Police sources said the victim was attacked with a hammer before she was set ablaze.

-A resident told PIX11 News that the victim, while on fire, knocked on several apartment doors on the eighth floor of the building looking for help.
+Resident Bonnie Chapman told PIX11 News that the victim, while on fire, knocked on several apartment doors on the eighth floor of the building looking for help.

+"She just kept saying, 'Help, please, somebody help me, help me,'" Chapman said.
+"That's all she kept saying."

-That resident opened her door and helped the victim.
-She grabbed a sheet and extinguished the fire then called 911, the resident said.
+Chapman said she then grabbed a sheet and extinguished the fire then called 911.

-The victim does not live at the apartment building where she was attacked, but appears to have been visiting a man who does live there, police said.
-Neighbors said the pair may have been dating.

-Authorities are now looking for a man, but no description of him has been released yet.
+Neighbors said the victim and her suspected attacker both live at the Frederick Douglass Houses but in different buildings within the complex.

+Police are looking for Larry McGloster, 26, in connection with the attack.
+He's about 5 feet, 8 inches tall and was last seen wearing a white shirt and dark colored pants.

 Submit tips to police by calling Crime Stoppers at 1-800-577-TIPS (8477), visiting www.nypdcrimestoppers.com, or texting 274637 (CRIMES) then entering TIP577.
 Spanish-speaking callers are asked to dial 1-888-57-PISTA (74782).